-Medical assisting is a rapidly growing field.
+Medical Assisting is a rapidly growing field.
 For students ready to enter into the healthcare field, medical assisting is a great place to start.
-At Cambridge College of Healthcare & Technology, our Medical Assistant Certification prepares students to take the RMA, CMA and NCCT national registry and certification examinations.
-Our certification program that meets all industry standards will open various windows of opportunity for you in various niches of healthcare.
+At Cambridge College of Healthcare & Technology, our Medical Assistant Diploma/Certificate program prepares students to take the RMA, CMA and NCCT national registry and certification examinations.
+Our program meets all industry standards and will open various windows of opportunity for you in various niches of healthcare.

 What Is a Medical Assistant?

 A medical assistant works under the supervision of physicians to complete a wide variety of tasks including:

 - Charting vital signs